-- Government forces clashed with opposition fighters in Gorno-Badakshan region
+Government forces clash with opposition fighters in Gorno-Badakshan region

-- Tensions have run high in the area; ethnic Pamiris have been at odds with the government
+Tensions run high in the area; ethnic Pamiris have been at odds with the government

 Fighting erupted Tuesday in an autonomous region of Tajikistan after central government forces moved in on a former opposition warlord believed to be behind the killing of a top security general.

-The violence stemmed from the death of Maj.
-Gen. Abdullo Nazarov, head of the regional branch of the State Committee on National Security, a successor to the Soviet KGB.
+The government accuses Ayombekov’s fighters in last weekend’s killing of Maj.
+Gen. Abdullo Nazarov, head of the regional branch of the State Committee on National Security, which is a successor to the Soviet KGB.

-Nazarov's car was stopped by a group of unidentified people, according to Ria-Novosti, a Russian state-run news service.
-Nazarov was pulled out of the car and stabbed several times.
-He died on the way to hospital, Ria-Novosti said.
+A group of unidentified people stopped Nazarov’s car near Khorog, according to Ria-Novosti, a Russian state-run news service.
+He was pulled from the car, stabbed several times and died en route to a hospital, according to Ria-Novosti.

 Police arrested two suspects but were still seeking Tolib Ayombekov, the suspected leader of a smuggling ring of tobacco, precious jewels, and drugs, said the Central Asian News Service.